davidyap7/admin/orgs_spaces.md

 <li>Space auditor</li>
 </ul>

-**Note**: A user must be assigned at least one of the permissions in the space.
+**Note**: A team member must be assigned at least one of the permissions in the space.

 You can create spaces in your organization; for example, a *dev* space as a development environment, a *test* space as a testing environment, and a *production* space as a production environment.
 Then, you can associate your apps with spaces.
 Complete the following steps to create a space: